Learn More

 How To Withdraw From Your 401(k) Early

-While early 401(k) withdrawals is generally discouraged due to tax and long-term savings consequences, the Internal Revenue Code allows specific circumstances under which funds may be withdrawn or borrowed.
+While early 401(k) withdrawals are generally discouraged due to tax and long-term savings consequences, the Internal Revenue Code allows specific circumstances under which funds may be withdrawn or borrowed.
 The methods available to you depend on your plan’s terms and your employment status.

 • Regular early withdrawals.